 Handbook On Measuring Employment From Extractive Industry Investments

-CCSI prepared a report titled Handbook On Measuring Employment From Extractive Industry Investments.
-It outlines two modeling techniques used to estimate employment multipliers: 1) The input-output (IO) model, and 2) The computable general equilibrium (CGE) model.
-It explains the advantages, disadvantages, necessary inputs, and results associated with each model.
+CCSI prepared a report on measuring employment from extractive industry investments that outlines two modeling techniques used to estimate employment multipliers: 1) The input-output (IO) model, and 2) The computable general equilibrium (CGE) model.
+The Handbook On Measuring Employment From Extractive Industry Investments explains the advantages, disadvantages, necessary inputs, and results associated with each model.

 Specifically using the IO model, the handbook provides a detailed 10-step approach to calculating employment multipliers from the extractive industries.
 Included are links to download a sample IO table and links to download sample data.
 Here is a model to show a user how to compute multipliers step-by-step.